-When it was built in 1977 my Down East 45 foot schooner Britannia had built-in bathtub—of sorts, in the aft cabin en-suite bathroom.
+When it was built in 1977 my Down East 45 foot schooner had a built-in bathtub of sorts, in the aft cabin en-suite bathroom.
 It was only a short tub with a tapered end, so for anyone over about five feet it was an uncomfortably tight squeeze, and for me at six feet it was practically useless.
 It held roughly 40 gallons, so the boat’s five gallon water heater was also totally inadequate to even draw a luke warm bath.

 My first thought was to rip it all out and install a shower cubicle, which could have been quite large and modern looking, with a nice Plexiglas door engraved with some nautical scene.
 That would have been a relatively easy and inexpensive modification.

 However: in the process of taking measurements it became apparent that if I encroached, just a bit, into the adjacent engine room I might be able to squeeze an actual full size bathtub into the space.
 This would of course serve as a shower tub as well, so we would have the best of both worlds.
 But I would still have to do something about the water heating capacity.

 I have a hot-tub at my home in Orlando, Florida, where I always enjoy a good hot soak, especially after a day of back-aching work on the boat.
 The therapeutic benefits of a hot soak have been known ever since man first discovered hot springs.
 If you suffer aches and pains after physical work, there is nothing finer than to immerse yourself in a nice hot bath, and if this happens to also have invigorating massaging jets, so much the better.

 This had me thinking: what if I could convert a bathtub into a hot-tub on the boat, and enjoy the same relaxation?
 Power boats of Britannia’s size and big catamarans often have full size bathtubs, but on a 45’ foot monohull..?